by Ken Bakely

 The Fits is Holmer’s directorial debut.
 Her confidence as a director and co-writer is impressive – from gutsy, squared visuals (characters are placed dead-center in close-ups, looking right into the frame at times) to a dauntingly ambiguous story (questions linger in pleasurably hazy detail, never going unanswered but not emblazoned on proverbial neon lights.)
 The screenplay is formatted cultishly at times, using hushed-up “girl talk” as shorthand for the mystery at the center of the plot, bringing to mind many supernatural horror films of the past.
 Presenting the mania that afflicts the characters as some frightening other, which affects those entering adolescence in sudden, frightening ways, is the key subtext that the plot rides on.

-Royalty Hightower is not an actress by trade – indeed, The Fits is her first feature film.
-However, this does not prevent her from delivering an engaging performance as Toni.
+Royalty Hightower is not a trained actress – indeed, The Fits is her first feature film, and yet her performance is engaging all the same.
 Playing someone stuck between a desire to fit in and a need to have independence and self-realization, Hightower is able to balance these complicated emotions through a surprisingly diverse array of nonverbal tics, otherwise neutral lines given extra weight, and a fully enveloping presence.
 She captures the concept of acting through silence, a vital element for her character’s wallflower tendencies.
 After all, Holmer often stages scenes through indirect observation – what’s seen through an ajar door, the dividers in a stall, the closed curtains on a stage.

-Perhaps this film’s subtlety can be an odd demerit at times, as at 78 minutes, it seem as if the script is caught somewhere in the balance of a killer short film stretched too long, or an underdeveloped feature project that just needed a bit more oomph.
-It’s this equivalence which holds The Fits from truly pushing through its promising elements and delivering something greater than any individual part.
+Perhaps this film’s subtlety can be a demerit at times, as at 78 minutes, it seems as if the script is caught somewhere in the balance of a killer short film stretched too long, or an underdeveloped feature project that just needed a bit more push.
+It’s this equivalence which holds The Fits from ascending above its promising elements and delivering something greater than any individual part.
 As is, it’s never particularly underwhelming, but there’s an undeniable feeling that the story needed a bit more work.
-Yet should we really complain excessively when the components on display – from the direction, to the cinematography, to the acting – are so credible?
-It hardly seems appropriate to keep docking points here.
+Yet what else can be said when the other details – the direction, the cinematography, the acting – are so credible?
 I’m still excited to see what Holmer tackles next, and what Hightower can do as she develops as an actress.
+It hardly seems appropriate to keep docking points.
 If this is the start of some polished careers, then it’s all worth it and more.